Tolson321/6-Devs-1-Project/README.md

 - Detect the source language
 - Translate the extracted text to a user-selected target language
 - Store the original and translated text in a Vercel blob store
-- Generate a shareable link for the translated document
+- -Generate a shareable link for the translated document- (Decided against by Zach, for user privacy and complexity reasons)
+- Delete the Vercel blob after getting a translation (Added by Zach, for user privacy and simplicity reasons)
 - Simple, user-friendly UI

 **Tech Stack:**